 - 1 Kitchen

 In Singapore and Malaysia, a bungalow is a house built in the middle of a land plot.

-There are many different real estate definitions for bungalow nowadays.
+There are many different real estate definitions for bungalows nowadays.

-Some developers have turned to even calling a corner terrace a “Corner Bungalow.”
+Some developers have even turned to call a corner terrace a “Corner Bungalow.”

 I will reiterate that a terrace house is a terrace house, and a semi-detached cottage is a semi-detached house.